MichaelCurrin/jekyll-blog-demo/docs/installation.md

 Setup this project locally - instructions are for Unix-like (_Linux_ or _macOS_) systems.

+## Requirements

+- _Ruby_ - To install the project-scoped gems, including Jekyll.
+- _Bundler_ - Used to manage Ruby gem dependencies in an isolated directory, to preserve your global gems.
+- _Make_  - The docs here use the _make_ command, which comes with your macOS or Linux machine but not on Windows.
+If you go to [Makefile](/Makefile), you can look up the appropriate shell commands to run without `make`.

 ## Clone

 Optionally this to your own repo - either fork this repo or click _Use this Template_.